mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 A string giving a file path that identifies an existing readable file.
 The file must be a Certificate Revocation List in the PEM format that defines the revoked certificates.
-This parameter is only accepted by services.
+This parameter is only accepted by listeners.

 #### Example SSL enabled server configuration